StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_metrics.md

 ## Overview

-When the [Splunk StackPack](splunk_stackpack.md) has been installed in StackState, you can configure the Splunk Metrics check on StackState Agent V1 to begin collecting Splunk metrics data.
+When the [Splunk StackPack](splunk_stackpack.md) has been installed in StackState, you can configure the Splunk Metrics check on StackState Agent V1 (legacy) to begin collecting Splunk metrics data.

-Metrics are collected from Splunk by executing Splunk saved searches that have been specified in the StackState Agent V1 Splunk Metrics check configuration.
-In order to receive Splunk metrics data in StackState, you will therefore need to add configuration to both Splunk and StackState Agent V1.
+Metrics are collected from Splunk by executing Splunk saved searches that have been specified in the StackState Agent V1 (legacy) Splunk Metrics check configuration.
+In order to receive Splunk metrics data in StackState, you will therefore need to add configuration to both Splunk and StackState Agent V1 (legacy).

 * [In Splunk](splunk_metrics.md#splunk-saved-search), there should be at least one saved search that generates the metrics data you want to retrieve.
 Each saved search can retrieve one metric.
-* [In StackState Agent V1](splunk_metrics.md#agent-check), a Splunk Metrics check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.
+* [In StackState Agent V1 \(legacy\)](splunk_metrics.md#agent-check), a Splunk Metrics check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.

-The Splunk Metrics check on StackState Agent V1 will execute all configured Splunk saved searches periodically.
+The Splunk Metrics check on StackState Agent V1 (legacy) will execute all configured Splunk saved searches periodically.
 Data will be requested from the last received metric timestamp up until now.

 ## Splunk saved search

 ### Fields used

-StackState Agent V1 executes the Splunk saved searches configured in the [Splunk Metrics Agent check configuration file](splunk_metrics.md#agent-check) and pushes retrieved data to StackState as a telemetry stream.
+StackState Agent V1 (legacy) executes the Splunk saved searches configured in the [Splunk Metrics Agent check configuration file](splunk_metrics.md#agent-check) and pushes retrieved data to StackState as a telemetry stream.
 The following fields from the results of a saved search are sent to StackState:

 | Field | Type | Required? | Description |
 | :--- | :--- | :--- | :--- |